prebid/Prebid.js/modules/mobianRtdProvider.md

 Key: mobianTones

-Possible values: Various, but some examples include "Comedic", "Serious" or "Emotional"
+Possible values: Various, but some examples include "comedic", "serious" or "emotional"

 Description: While the Mobian emotion classification looks at the emotions exuded from the content, tone examines the overall presentation of the content and determines the overall mood of the work.
 A given piece of content can have multiple tones.